spencerReith/cs55_finalProject/README.md

 ### Project Overview

+**Problem Statement:** How can we defend a political campaign fundraising site from a DDoS attack?
+What AWS recources should we use?
+How can we simulate an attack?
+What should we do in response to the attack?

 In our project, we simulate a Distributed Denial of Service attack against a political fundraising site.
 We achieved this by launching multiple servers who run as 'attackers', and a two servers to run as the 'Political Campaigns'.
 One of the campaigns is refered to as the 'Unprotected Campaign', because it holds minimal security features.
 The other campaign is well protecrted by several AWS Resources, described in 'Milestone 4 (Task 1)'.
 This is our security solution.
 We launched 3 total attacks, and analyzed the effects of said attacks against the unprotected and protected servers.

 In summary, our security solution (demonstrated on the 'Protected Campaign') is useful to equip any website to defend against DDoS attacks.
 And, our attack plans can be mimicked to penTest your site, and ensure your alarms are configured correctly.
 In our example, we imagined that there was a big campaign fundraising event, in which it was extremely important for a user to get to the site and donate, while it was still on their mind.
 Meanwhile, a political opposition force launched a DDoS attack to stop users from donating to the political campaign.
 In reality, DDoS attacks can be launched against a variety of services.
 And, we believe our solution is a comprehensive defense in any of those situations.